mfpms/mfpm-pkg/README.md

-# mufpkg
+# mfpk
-The package manager of mufpkg
+The package manager of mfpkg